ahmedsemih/color-fns/CONTRIBUTING.md

-# Contributing to Color-kit
+# Contributing to Color-fns

-Thank you for your interest in contributing to **color-kit**!
+Thank you for your interest in contributing to **color-fns**!
 This document will help you get started with contributing and explains the guidelines we follow.

 ## What We're Looking For